- Vivitrol is an injectable suspension formulation of naltrexone that is administered intramuscularly every four weeks.

 - Vivitrol blood levels may remain more stable than those of oral naltrexone.

 - Vivitrol is not habit-forming.
-You won’t have to worry about developing a secondary addiction to naltrexone while trying to get out of your primary alcohol or opioid addiction.
+You won’t have to worry about developing a secondary addiction to naltrexone while being treated for your primary alcohol or opioid addiction.

-Sometimes all it takes to stop people from using drugs is simply the knowledge that shooting up heroin or taking certain painkillers will not elicit pleasurable effects.
+Sometimes all it takes to stop people from using drugs is simply the knowledge that using those drugs will not elicit pleasurable effects.

 - Jeopardized recovery if you skip a dose.

-- The potential for severe liver damage, if taken in excess.
+- The potential for severe liver inflammation and damage.

 - Higher costs, relative to oral naltrexone.

-Because Vivitrol blocks the feelings of euphoria from opioid drugs for a time, many individuals try to “override” its capability by overloading the system with a huge amount of opioid drugs.
-However, taking this excess amount of opioid drugs can lead to an overdose that can be deadly.
+In addition to these health risks, Vivitrol is also relatively expensive when compared with oral naltrexone.
+Because Vivitrol blocks the feelings of euphoria from opioid drugs for a time, some individuals may try to “override” its capability by overloading the system with a huge amount of opioid drugs.
+However, using such an excessive dose of opioids can lead to an overdose that can be deadly.1

 - Joint pain, muscle cramps.